 Efforts to improve LGBT health include:

-- Providing supportive social services to reduce suicide and homelessness risk among youth.9
+- Providing supportive social services to reduce suicide and homelessness among youth11

 Understanding LGBT Health